ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

   <div></div>
 </center>

-This section shines light on the
+This section shines light on the implementation methodology.
+Instructions to download a pretrained agent or to train your own agent from scratch are in the [readme of the reimplementation source code](https://github.com/ADGEfficiency/world-models).

-More details on methodology are all held in the [reimplementation Github repo](https://github.com/ADGEfficiency/world-models).

 ## Agents trained

+A number of iterations were required to work through bugs (Agents One & Two) and then to explore (Agent Three & Four) and finally to exploit (Agent Five).

 | Agent | Policy | Episodes | VAE epochs | Memory epochs |
 |---|---|---|